ToucanToco/weaverbird/docs/_docs/tech/steps.md

 ### `strcmp` step

-Compares 2 string columns and returns the result in a new column.
+Compares 2 string columns and returns true if the string values are equal, and false oteherwise.
-The comparison is case-insensitive (see examples below).
+The comparison is case-sensitive (see examples below).

 ```javascript
 {